ssyim/ssyim.github.io/_news/announcement_1.md

 inline: true
 ---

-TRACE (temporal recording in arrays by CRISPR expansion) is out in Science!
+Our work on developing TRACE (temporal recording in arrays by CRISPR expansion) is published in Science!